sarfata/kbox-hardware/README-pcbng.md

   http://www.bbs.dianyuan.com/bbs/u/39/1141628341.pdf
 - inverted manually (180) the sdcard. should fix the footprint.
 I believa eai481 says the pins should be at the top.
 - not sure about where the centroid of the usb connector should be.
+(FIXED - I think)